-The price you’ll get for your pallets depends on a number of factors.
+The price you’ll get for your pallets depends on a few factors.
 If the pallets are in good condition, you’ll be able to sell them for more.
-Pallet prices range anywhere from 50 cents each up to $4 each, depending on the area you live in, how many recyclers are in the area and what local companies are willing to pay.
+Pallet prices range anywhere from 50 cents each up to $4 each.

 Where Can I Find Wood Pallets?

-Craigslist listings and local businesses are likely your best bet for finding wood pallets.
-In my local area, there were several listings for free wood pallets on Craigslist, and I know of two local businesses in our small town alone that have piles of wood pallets available for pickup with a “free” sign alongside them.
+Also, I know of two local businesses in our small town alone that give away wood pallets.
+They have piles of wood pallets available for pickup with a “free” sign alongside them.

 Who Buys Wood Pallets?

 If you want to make money recycling wood pallets, you’ve got several options for selling them.
 Of course, the number of clients you’ll have depends on where you live.

 It’s likely that the bigger the city you live in, the more places you’ll have that buy wood pallets.
 Here are some options for finding places to sell your wood pallets.

 Do you live in an area that has a lot of manufacturing companies?
 If so, this might be a good avenue for selling your recycled wood pallets.